glider4/NOAA_GHCND/README.md

 TODO Coding:
 - Queries for #-year averages (of all stations or GSN, etc.)
-- Build dataset in Spark to use `lambda` functions
 - Check temperature **anomalies** with query for entire dataset on Postgres

 ### Database Schema - PostgreSQL